 Monocrystalline Solar Panels Cost

 Monocrystalline Solar Panels are more on the pricey side as compared to other panels.
-The reason is the time-taking manufacturing process and, of course, the pure crystals of silicon that add to its efficiency and performance.
-Furthermore, the Czochralski process is used to sieve out the impure ones to extract the most refined quality of silicon crystals.
+The reason is the time-consuming manufacturing process and, of course, the pure crystals of silicon that add to its efficiency and performance.
+Furthermore, the Czochralski process is used to sieve out the impure ones to extract the most refined quality silicon crystals.
 The leftover ones are later used in the manufacturing of polycrystalline.